Divide-By-0/blog/content/posts/movies.md

 - **Taxi Driver**: 6/10.
 Psychologically disturbing.
 Scorsese told a creative story in a style I've never seen a movie follow, but I just found it a little unnerving for my taste.

-- **Malcolm and Mary**: 5/10.
-As much as I love Zendaya, I feel like the film was a pretty surface-level argument between a couple that the movie tried to deepen via good filmmaking.
+- **Malcolm and Marie**: 5/10.
+As much as I love Zendaya, I feel like the film was a pretty surface-level argument between a couple that the movie tried to deepen via cool black and white shots.

 ### 2020